-If the lender was unable to contact the borrower by telephone (meaing it tried at three different times on different days), then the lender was required to send a certified letter, return receipt requested, that provided a toll-free number to reach a live representative during business hours so the borrower could call and learn about alternatives to foreclosure.
+If the servicer was unable to contact the borrower by telephone (meaing it tried at three different times on different days), then the servicer was required to send a certified letter, return receipt requested, that provided a toll-free number to reach a live representative during business hours so the borrower could call and learn about alternatives to foreclosure.

-The lender was also required to post a link on its website to information about:
+The servicer was also required to post a link on its website to information about:

-These protections were designed to ensure that borrowers had the opportunity to speak to their lender about options to avoid foreclosure before the lender filed a notice of default.
+These protections were designed to ensure that borrowers had the opportunity to speak to their mortgage servicer about options to avoid foreclosure before a notice of default is filed.